YuriBrandi/Angelia/README.md

 - A Sentiment Analysis module
 - A Tokenization module
-- A Title detection module
+- A Title Extraction module
 - A Reliability Evaluation module

 #### Note: All these modules are exectued in local and require no external requests.